shackbarth/xtuple/README.md

 xTuple is open-source business management software.
 The code is managed by an eponymous company in Norfolk, VA, and our community stretches around the world.
 Our web application is implemented as an [HTML5 node.js app](https://github.com/xtuple/xtuple/wiki/Overview).
+The other client to our server is a [desktop app](https://github.com/xtuple/qt-client) written in the cross-platform Qt framework.

 Most of our commercial customers are inventory-based manufacturers or distributors, and we have a fair amount of commercially-licensed code to specifically support these use-cases.
 That said,